Merchants can email firstname.lastname@example.org to contact the compliance department.

 The following internal compliance tools may be applied to any Affiliate’s “account” or “website” level when appropriate:

-- Merchants Sign-Off: A Merchant must sign-off on special terms (listed in notes) when recruiting or accepting a Affiliates / website into their program.
+- Merchants Sign-Off: A Merchant must sign-off on special terms (listed in notes) when recruiting or accepting certain Affiliates / websites into their program.

 Qualifying New Affiliates